Giant magnetoelectric effect in pure manganite-manganite heterostructures: Analytic treatment

-\section{POLARONIC HAMILTONIAN}
+We will begin our treatment of the pure manganite-manganite heterostructure by considering a simple analytic picture in this section.
+In the next section, we will take recourse to a more detailed numerical approach.

+\subsection{Polaronic Hamiltonian}

-In our $(Insulator)/(LaMnO_3)_n/(SrMnO_3)_n/(Insulator)$ heterostructure depicted in Fig. 1, we expect to realize the entire phase diagram of $La_{1-x}Sr_x MnO_3$ starting with the $x=0$ phase at the Insulator-LMO interface and sequentially evolving to the $x=1$ phase at the other end involving SMO-Insulator interface.
-Since, majority of the LSMO phase diagram (including the end regions near $x=0$ and $x=1$) is taken up by insulating phases, we expect that there is no effective transport in the direction normal to the oxide-oxide interface.
-Furthermore, we will show that the calculated concentrations in any layer on both the LMO and SMO sides turn out to be such that the bulk $La_{1-x} Sr_x MnO_3$ (LSMO) at this concentration is always in the insulating regime.
-Thus, we consider a system of localized electrons: This is also in tune with the insulating behavior reported in $(SrMnO_3)_n/(LaMnO_3)_{2n}$ superlattices \cite{anand1,anand2,schiffer1}.
-Additionally, at strong electron-phonon coupling, one can see that band width is significantly diminished.
-Other reasons for localization, besides narrow band electrons being localized by disorder (such as interface roughness), could be anti-ferromagnetic order on the SMO side and cooperative lattice Jahn-Teller distortion on the LMO side.
-Then, {\it for analyzing the charge distribution normal to the interface}, the starting Hamiltonian is assumed to have the following phenomenological form:
+In our ${\rm (Insulator)/(LaMnO_3)_n/(CaMnO_3)_n/(Insulator)}$ heterostructure depicted in Fig. 1, {due to charge leaking across the LMO-CMO interface, we expect different states of the phase diagram of ${\rm La_{1-x}Ca_x MnO_3}$ (LCMO) at different cross-sections perpendicular to the growth direction.} Since far from the LMO-CMO interface the material properties must be similar to those in the bulk, we expect the ${\rm x=0}$ phase at the Insulator-LMO interface and the ${\rm x =1}$ phase at the other end involving CMO-Insulator interface.
+Considering majority of the LCMO phase diagram (including the end regions near $x=0$ and $x=1$) is taken up by insulating phases, since band width is significantly diminished at strong electron-phonon coupling, and because the heterostructures are quasi two-dimensional (2D), we expect that there is no effective transport in the direction normal to the oxide-oxide interface (i.e., the z-direction).
+Then, { for analyzing the charge distribution normal to the interface}, the starting polaronic Hamiltonian is assumed to comprise of localized electrons and have the following phenomenological form: